DLinkSDK/client-sdk-kotlin/README.md

 # client-sdk-kotlin

-Step 1: Get the Account ID
+Step 1: Get the Account ID and DevToken

 Register an account at [https://console.dlink.cloud/](https://console.dlink.cloud).
-After creating an app on the platform, get the corresponding Account ID of the app.
+After creating an app on the platform, get the corresponding Account ID and DevToken of the app.

 Step 2: Get the SDK